spiral/docs/framework/contributing.md

 ## Requiments
 * PSR-2 codestyle
-* Every method or class MUST have doc comment describing it's functionality
+* Every method or class MUST have doc comment describing it's functionality/purpose
 * No design violation
 * Test coverage of new functionality